SJH’S FILM REVIEWS Part 4 M-Q

 Dir: Seth Holt

 Gloomy, somewhat oppressive offering from Hammer.
 Bette Davis stars as the eponymous Nanny (she never seems to have a name), who works as general all-round treasure to a well-heeled London family.
 Wendy Craig, in a non-comedic role, is the neurotic, fragile mother, who seems to be wholly dependent on her.
 Her son Joey (William Dix) hates the Mary Poppins figure though, and suspects her of trying to kill everyone.
 It’s an understated film, and very different to Hammer’s usual horror offerings.
 I found it depressing though, and far too slow-burning.
 Normally I like Pamela Franklin, but the scenes between her and Joey are just tedious.
 The denouement, when it comes, feels a bit underwhelming, and even the great Bette seems muted.
 Having said all that, it’s not a bad film at all though.
-TRIVIA CORNER: in her hatchet-job biography of Bette, her daughter criticised Bette’s insistence on wearing a formal nanny’s uniform for the role.
+TRIVIA CORNER: in her hatchet-job biography of Bette, My Mother’s Keeper, her daughter criticised Bette’s insistence on wearing a formal nanny’s uniform for the role.
 But Bette was right.
 It helps to emphasise Nanny de-personalising herself in her devoted service to the family (a bit like Anthony Hopkins’ butler character in The Remains Of The Day).
 She dedicates her life to them, and yet – given half a chance – you suspect they’d replace her with a uniformed robot in a trice.

 NEVER SAY NEVER AGAIN (1983)